GreatSplicing: A Semantically Rich Splicing Dataset

-\textbf{Experimental environment.} All experiments were conducted on a single NVIDIA Tesla T4 GPU, with Ubuntu 18.04, Python 3.8, and PyTorch 1.9.1.
+\textbf{Experimental environment.} All experiments are conducted on a single NVIDIA Tesla T4 GPU, with Ubuntu 18.04, Python 3.8, and PyTorch 1.9.1.

 \textbf{Datasets.} The existing splicing datasets used in the experiments include CASIA V2.0, DEFACTO, FantasticReality, NIST16, and Columbia.
-All images were resized to $448\times608$ and saved in PNG format.
-Specific processing methods for each dataset are detailed below. \begin{itemize} \item CASIA-SP-1320 and CASIA-AU-700 were created by randomly selecting 1,320 spliced images and 700 authentic images from CASIA V2.0; \item DEFACTO-SP-3500 was formed by randomly selecting 500 images from each of 7 semantic classes of spliced images; \item FR-SP-3500 consists of 3,500 randomly selected spliced images from FantasticReality, while FR-AU-700 contains 700 authentic images randomly chosen from authentic images; \item Columbia-SP-180 comprises all 180 spliced images from Columbia; \item NIST16-SP-280 includes 280 spliced images from NIST16; \item We randomly selected 2,100 object-awareness spliced images and 1,400 shape-random spliced images from GreatSplicing to form GS-SP-3500.
-Additionally, we randomly selected 300 object-awareness spliced images and 400 shape-random spliced images from the remaining GreatSplicing dataset to create GS-SP-700.
-Furthermore, 700 images were randomly selected from BossBase to create GS-AU-700. \end{itemize}

-The selected authentic images have not been used as the source for spliced regions or background regions in the chosen spliced images.
+All images are resized to $448\times608$ and saved in PNG format.
+Specific processing methods for each dataset are detailed below: \begin{itemize} \item CASIA-SP-1320 and CASIA-AU-700 are created by randomly selecting 1,320 spliced images and 700 authentic images from CASIA V2.0; \item DEFACTO-SP-3500 are formed by randomly selecting 500 images from each of seven semantic categories of spliced images; \item FR-SP-3500 consists of 3,500 randomly selected spliced images from FantasticReality, while FR-AU-700 contains 700 authentic images randomly chosen from authentic images; \item Columbia-SP-180 comprises all 180 spliced images from Columbia; \item NIST16-SP-280 includes 280 spliced images from NIST16; \item We randomly select 2,100 object-awareness spliced images and 1,400 shape-random spliced images from GreatSplicing to form GS-SP-3500.
+Additionally, we randomly select 300 object-awareness spliced images and 400 shape-random spliced images from the remaining GreatSplicing dataset to create GS-SP-700.
+Furthermore, 700 images are randomly selected from BossBase to create GS-AU-700. \end{itemize} Specifically, the selected authentic images have not been used as the source for spliced regions or background regions in the chosen spliced images.

-\textbf{Neural networks.} Three basic visual networks and two state-of-the-art splicing detection networks were selected for experimental evaluation.
-The three basic networks are VGG-16\cite{simonyan2014very}, ResNet-50\cite{he2016deep}, U-Net\cite{ronneberger2015u}.
+\textbf{Models.} Three basic visual networks and two state-of-the-art splicing detection models are employed for evaluations.
+The three basic networks are VGG-16\cite{simonyan2014very}, ResNet-50\cite{he2016deep}, and U-Net\cite{ronneberger2015u}.
 We made minor adjustments to adapt them for end-to-end splicing detection.
-The two splicing detection networks are RRU-Net\cite{bi2019rru} and MVSS-Net\cite{dong2022mvss}.
-They provided an objective and comprehensive reflection of each dataset.
+The two splicing detection models are RRU-Net\cite{bi2019rru} and MVSS-Net\cite{dong2022mvss}.
+They provide an objective and comprehensive reflection.